metapensiero/metapensiero.reactive/README.rst

 The framework is also compatible with ``gevent`` and ``asyncio`` in order to batch computation's recalculation in another ``Greenlet`` or ``Task``, respectively.
+As all the *invalidated* calculations are recomputed sequentially, it's important to avoid having *suspension points* in the reactive code, like calls to ``sleep()`` functions or the execution of ``yield from`` and ``await`` statements.
+If this is unavoidable, a *manual* suspension context manager is avaliable in computations, named ``suspend()``.
+Using that, the block of code inside a *with* statement runs isolated, and tracking is reinstated afterwards.

 For all those features, please have a look at code and tests for now.

 Testing
 -------